minhlamvn/minhlamvn.github.io/index.md

 *Tamtay Global Vietnam*
 Sep 2017 – Apr 2018

-- Developed a multi-platform game across 5 Asian countries.
-- Worked on architecture and front-end implementation in a team of 3.
+- Developed and maintained a multi-platform game released across five Asian countries, contributing to front-end architecture and implementation in a 3-person team.
-- Improved stability and reduced bugs by 30%.
+- Improved game stability and reduced bugs by 30% through proactive debugging and UI enhancements.
-- Technologies: C/C++, JavaScript, Cocos2dJS API, Git.
+- Utilized C/C++, JavaScript, Cocos2d-JS API, and Git to deliver efficient and engaging user experiences.

 ---